 The proximity to some of the biggest mountains in North America serves as a constant reminder not to take life — especially work — too seriously.
 We are very small compared to these mountains, and it is incredibly humbling to be in their presence every day.

 I’m curious to hear from other Coloradans (or Coloradians) on what you think?
 How is the lifestyle here different than other places you’ve lived?
 Do you find yourself more or less stressed living in Colorado?
-How do you seek sanctuary in times of stress?
+How do you deal with work stress?